 African art > African mask, tribal art, primitive art > Masque Kumu

-The Kumu, Bakumu, Komo, live mainly in the northeast and center in the Democratic Republic of Congo.
+The Kumu , Bakumu, Komo, live mainly in the North-East and Central Democratic Republic of Congo.
 Their Bantu language is komo or kikomo.
-Several ethnic groups are closely intertwined with similar associations: the Mbole, Yela, Lengola, and Metoko.
-Their artistic production has also great similarities with that of the Metoko and Lengola.
-Their divination masks were displayed during the closing ceremonies of initiation and circumcision of the youth of the nkunda society.
+Several ethnic groups are closely intertwined, with similar associations: the Mbole, the Yela, the Lengola, and the Metoko.
+Their ...